bikepacking Sri Lanka

 They will pose for a picture for a tip, bargain before so you’ll have no surprise.
 We did not do it so we have no clue about the price they ask.
 If you just look at the sticks a fisherman will run and jump on it, asking you money for the picture.

-Mirissa was not our favorite spot, really overdeveloped, we look around and decided to keep cycling.
+Mirissa was not our favorite spot, really overdeveloped, we looked around and decided to keep cycling.
 The location is famous for whale watching, especially blue whales in December and April.
 We suggest you avoid monsoon season, May to July, when the waters are really rough.
 Also, check the operators who are serious and respect the guidelines and international conventions about approaching whales

 We spent a night in Matara, a busy and booming town, not touristic at all.
 The beach is not that great but if you want to explore some real Sri Lankan life this is a good way.
 The town is not so big and you can easily explore it on a bike, or on foot.